-Get free benefits and financial advice if you're struggling with:
+Get free benefits and money advice if you're struggling with:

 - managing your money

 - paying your bills